1. Help Center

 • Here, the relationship is between different plans

-• Note that, when an objective is shared, the associated success criteria are also shared and available in the plans that they're part of.
+• Note that, when an objective is linked, the associated success criteria are also shared and available in the plans that they're part of.

 • Use them when you're collaborating on the same objective from different plans, and only when its ok for others to see those success criteria too.